istaustria/istaustria.github.io/_publications/2016/TotalVariationOnATree.md

   pages={605--636},
   year={2016},
   publisher={SIAM}
   }

 teaser:
   caption: |
-    TV-l2 denoising. (a) shows the "TV-Tree" test image, which has been degraded by adding zero-mean Gaussian noise. (b) shows the result of TV-l2 denoising.
+    TV-l2 denoising. (a) shows the TV-Tree test image, which has been degraded by adding zero-mean Gaussian noise. (b) shows the result of TV-l2 denoising.

   images:
   - url: teaser.png